natenho/go-jira-migrate/README.md

 - Create a dedicated user for the migration, so it can be easily identified
 - Make sure the user has Administrator access to the source and target JIRA projects
+- Make sure at least a board exists both in source and target JIRA project
 - Make sure assignees and reporters have access to the target JIRA project.
 The tool will do a best effort to set those.
 - The target JIRA project must exist and must have the same issue types and custom fields
 - Make sure that attachment upload sizes are identical between the accounts (Refer to https://support.atlassian.com/jira-cloud-administration/docs/configure-file-attachments/ to configure limits)